Notes on the Geography of Egypt: Luxor Temple

 The Sun Court, measuring 146 x 166 feet, is bounded on the south by a flat-roofed or hypostyle hall with 32 fasciculated or papyrus-bundle columns.

 Beyond the hypostyle hall is the "Secret Chamber" of the Opet Festival.
-This part of it is called the shrine of Alexander the Great, so called because he reconstructed it after its destruction by an Assyrian army.
+This part of it is called the shrine of Alexander the Great, so-called because Alexander reconstructed it after its destruction by an Assyrian army.

-On the walls are several images of Amenhetep III standing before the omnipotent ithyphallic Amen.
+On the walls are several images of Amenhotep III standing before the omnipotent ithyphallic Amen.